1956 Honduran coup d'état: Aftermath

 In his term as president, Villeda Morales' government focused on modernizing Honduras, building infrastructure, labor reform, public welfare, and health.
 With a heavily labor-focused agenda that launched new welfare benefits and a labor code for the Honduran working class, his policies drew animosity from anticommunist elements in Honduras and the United States.
 Regardless, Honduras cooperated with the Kennedy administration and joined the American Alliance for Progress initiative under Villeda Morales.
 Under pressure by the Federal Bureau of Investigation and Central Intelligence Agency who were working to identify communists within Honduras and sever ties with Cuba, Villeda Morales also cut diplomatic ties to Cuba.
 The Honduran military also pressured the government at the behest of the United States, who leveraged a 1954 agreement between the two countries for military aid and their relationship to ensure Honduras followed American policies in Latin America.

 Civil-military relations deteriorated greatly throughout Villeda Morales' presidency.
 After a violent attempted coup d'état in 1959 led by Colonel Armando Velásquez Cerrato support by some elements of the military left numerous dead and was only narrowly prevented by students and unionist supporters, Villeda Morales established a militarized Civil Guard.
 The Civil Guard and military often fought openly, and another coup was routed by the Civil Guard in 1961.
 Villeda Morales was eventually removed from office by a military coup on October 3, 1963, ten days before the election.

 While Villeda Morales had grown less popular within the Liberal Party due to concessions to the opposition, military, and United States, and relations with the military had deteriorated, the coup was instead a preemptive attempt by the military to prevent the expected winner, opposing Liberal Party candidate Modesto Rodas Alvarado, from assuming the presidency.
-Rodas Alvarado had ran on a platform of demilitarization and, along with other politicians, had suggested abolishing the military entirely.
+Rodas Alvarado had run on a platform of demilitarization and, along with other politicians, had suggested abolishing the military entirely.
 Colonel Oswaldo López Arellano was declared President and carried out a violent coup where Civil Guardsmen were killed in their sleep, with students and civilian resistors violently crushed over the following days.
 Villeda Morales and Rodas Alvarado were both deported to Costa Rica.
 The military would effectively control the government until 1982.